srebreni3/Srebreni3/README.md

 ### Projects

 - [ahmed-srebrenica-devops-mentorship](https://github.com/Srebreni3/ahmed-srebrenica-devops-mentorship) This repository contains everything I worked on during the mentorship program organized by AWS Community Bosnia.
-It includes several completed projects.(https://github.com/Srebreni3/ahmed-srebrenica-devops-mentorship/tree/main)
+It includes several completed projects.
-- [IaC-templates](https://github.com/Srebreni3/IaC-templates) This is a repository that cointains `Infrastructure as code` that I've developed
+- [IaC-templates](https://github.com/Srebreni3/IaC-templates) This is a repository that cointains `Infrastructure as code` that I've developed.
-- [guessnumber](https://github.com/Srebreni3/guessnumber) Just simple Python game [guess-number](https://github.com/Srebreni3/guessnumber)
+- [guessnumber](https://github.com/Srebreni3/guessnumber) Just simple Python game.

 Feel free to explore them and provide any feedback or suggestions!